I get it, picking the right surfskate is a challenge.

 There are a few things to keep in mind when deciding on concave.
-If you want to do aggressive carves, then more concave will help lock you in.
-Decks that are flatter offer less of that locked-in feel and are better suited for mellow carving.
+If you want to do aggressive carves, more concave will help lock you in.
+Flatter decks offer less of that locked-in feel and are better suited for mellow carving.

 If you have larger feet, concave could irritate you while riding.
-My dad is a shoe size 12 (US mens) and he prefers decks to be on the flatter side.
+My dad is a shoe size 12 (US men’s) and prefers decks to be on the flatter side.

 Kicktail & Nose

-The kicktail and nose are another important consideration in choosing the right surfskate.
+The kicktail and nose are other important considerations in choosing the right surfskate.

-Kicktails can function on surfskates as they do on a regular skateboard – to do ollies.
+Kicktails can function on surfskates as on a regular skateboard – to do ollies.
 But, they’re mainly used to create leverage when carving and pumping.

 Much like a traction pad on a surfboard, a kicktail gives your back foot something to push back against.
-And in turn allows the board to push you forward or in the direction you’re trying to maneuver.
+And in turn, it allows the board to push you forward or in the direction you’re trying to maneuver.

 Noses are mostly used to catch your front foot when doing radical snaps.
-If you’ll be shredding skateparks, then you’ll most likely want a nose.
+If you shred skateparks, you’ll most likely want a nose.

 Length & Width